-I make podcasts and audio content for a range of broadcasters and clients including Google, Monocle Radio, Bauer Media, Newscorp, The Wheeler Centre, Canvas Art & Ideas, and All The Best, the Sydney Festival and the Digital Writer’s Festival.
+I make podcasts and audio content for a range of broadcasters and clients including Google, Monocle Radio, Bauer Media, Newscorp, The Wheeler Centre, FBi 94.5, and the Digital Writer’s Festival.
 I am skilled in all stages of audio production; my strengths are as an interviewer and host, executive producer and script writer.

 I am represented by the Audiocraft Agency, an association of Australia finest audio makers.

-I am skilled in all stages of podcast production.
-As well as my freelance work, I have made a range of branded content, for brands and NGOs such as Xero, Woman’s Day, and Cufa (an international development agency).
+I have made a range of branded content, for brands and organisations such as Xero, Woman’s Day, and Cufa (an international development agency).

-What’s in a name? is a short series I created that explores people’s ideas about how their identity relates to their name.
+What’s in a name? is a short series I created that explores how our identity relates to our surname.